S1120957/Blockchain_Decentralized_Apps/README.md

-# Blockchain, DLT, and Decentralized Applications – Lab Course
+# Blockchain, DLT, and Decentralized Applications – Lab Course (Prof. Luca Spalazzi)

 This repository hosts the lab materials for the **Blockchain, Distributed Ledger Technology (DLT), and Decentralized Applications** course.
 All students will have open access to code examples, exercises, and tasks.